KiranDatta16/AtliQ-Hospitality-Analysis/README.md

 INSIGHTS:
 -----------------------
-1.Direct offline platforms have the fewest cancellations at 1,660.
+1. Direct offline platforms have the fewest cancellations at 1,660.
 This suggests transparency on online platforms might need review to improve guest confidence and reduce cancellations.
-2.Mumbai city leads in cancellations with 10,750.
+2. Mumbai city leads in cancellations with 10,750.
 AtliQ Grands management should re-strategize their approach specifically for this market.
-3.The insignificant difference in RevPAR between weekdays and weekends, despite the significant gap in occupancy rates, suggests an absence of a dynamic pricing strategy that could capitalize on the varying demand.
+3. The insignificant difference in RevPAR between weekdays and weekends, despite the significant gap in occupancy rates, suggests an absence of a dynamic pricing strategy that could capitalize on the varying demand.